Understanding the onset of surface degradation in LiNiO2 cathodes: Results

+Owing to the oxygen release and Ni migration to Li vacancies, Li sites are lost, and the discharge capacity of the surface layers is lower than the charge capacity.
+Upon relithiation, the \ce{LiNiO2}(001) surface undergoes a reconstruction from \textbf{Figure~\ref{fig:001-degradation-pathways}f'} to \textbf{Figure~\ref{fig:001-degradation-pathways}g}, in which only 50~\% surface Li is retained.
+The final discharge phase is Ni rich and cation mixed with spinel-like Ni/Li ordering (\textbf{Figure~\ref{fig:001-degradation-pathways}g}).

 \textbf{Figure~\ref{fig:104-degradation-pathways}} shows, the surface phases of the \ce{LiNiO2(104)} surface that are visited during the first charge-discharge cycle assuming full delithiation upon charge.
 At room temperature, the oxygen content within the stoichiometric $(104)$ surface varies less than in the $(001)$ surface, and the structure of the surface region remains mostly intact during delithiation (\textbf{Figure~\ref{fig:104-degradation-pathways}a--c}).
 As the potential reaches 3.8~V, half of the surface Li atoms are extracted, and Li vacancies are formed below the surface, whereas the Li sites in the topmost layer remain occupied.
+Although Li atoms can only be extracted from exposed surface sites, sub-surface Li vacancies can form when the remaining Li rearranges to the thermodynamically preferred atomic ordering.
 No oxygen release is predicted before all of the surface Li is extracted at a potential of around 4.8~V, and even then only a quarter of the oxygen atoms in the immediate surface layer become unstable.
 However, as for the $(001)$ surface, Ni atoms are predicted to migrate to tetrahedral sites in the delithiated Li layer when the surface region is fully delithiated (\textbf{Figure~\ref{fig:001-degradation-pathways}f}).
 Upon discharge, the tetrahedral Ni remains stable in the Li layer even when half of the original Li content is reintercalated into the \ce{LiNiO2(104)} surface (\textbf{Figure~\ref{fig:104-degradation-pathways}e}).
 Further Li insertion at potentials below 3.1~V triggers additional Ni migration to the subsurface, so that at the end of the first discharge a spinel-like Ni/Li ordering is thermodynamically preferred (\textbf{Figure~\ref{fig:104-degradation-pathways}f}).